JH1ller/JH1ller/README.md

 ### Hi there, I'm Justin 👋

-- ⚡ I'm a web engineer & enthusiast currently employed in Stuttgart, Germany.
+- ⚡ I'm a web engineer & enthusiast currently living and employed in Stuttgart, Germany.
-- ✨ My favorite tech-stack is Vue + TypeScript, but I have some experience in other frameworks such as Angular.
+- ✨ My favorite tech-stack is Vue + TypeScript, but I have some experience in other frameworks such as Angular, as well as some backend stuff with Node.js.
+- 📖 I'm currently mainly working on stratbook, a collaborative strategy management app and tactics board for CS:GO.

 <!--